Bruce Rauner, Governor

 GARS benefits are governed by Article 2 of the Illinois Pension Code, 40 ILCS 5/2.
 GARS administrative rules are in Title 80, Subtitle D, Chapter IV, Part 1700 of the Illinois Administrative Code.
 GARS is also subject to other laws, rules and regulations as an agency of the State of Illinois.

 Annuitants are persons receiving a retirement annuity.
 Survivors are persons receiving a survivor annuity or reversionary annuity.
-As of June 30, 2015, there were 309 annuitants, 114 survivors, and 1 reversionary annuitant.
+As of June 30, 2017, there were 300 annuitants and 121 survivors.

 The GARS Board of Trustees employs a Secretary responsible for the administration of the System.
 GARS shares 5 full-time staff with the Judges’ Retirement System.